 What does Server Execution mean?

-On a basic level when you launch a program it is executed by the OS to open it.
-That’s server execution, but if the program is already running or is in closing mode, then it will result in server execution error as the OS will not be able to open the program.
-However, it has been reported that Windows Update also causes these types of problem.
+When you launch a program, the OS executes it to open it.
+That’s server execution.
+However, if the program is already running or is in closing mode, it will result in a server execution error as the OS will not be able to open the program.
+It has been reported that Windows Update also causes these types of problems.

 Related: